 The scale of the chalets are noticeably larger than any other resort, and for this reason, I am going to feature Chalet Edelweiss, one of the largest luxury chalets in Courchevel 1850.
 Approximately 3,200 sqm over 7 floors, Chalet Edelweiss can accommodate up to 16 guests and boasts an extensive list of luxury features.

 Overview: The youngest village to be classed within the Courchevel territory, La Tania is next on my Guide to Courchevel.
 With pine tree lined ski runs leading into the chocolate box alpine village, La Tania offers great value for luxury, pretty scenery and a variety of local slopes.

 Skiing: Enjoying a great position between Courchevel 1850 and Meribel, La Tania is the perfect family-friendly ski resort for access to the Three Valleys ski area.
 The resort has a handful of runs appealing to all abilities.

 Top Restaurant: Another Michelin star restaurant, La Farcon is not to be missed if you are staying in La Tania.
 It maintains an authentic cuisine fused with creative menus; you will be sure to enjoy this culinary delight.

 Where to stay?
 Ours des Montagnes is my top choice for your luxury ski holiday in La Tania.
 For a family or group of friends of up to 10-12, this chalet ticks a lot of boxes.
-Light and contemporary, just 70 metres from the slopes, hot-tub, games room and a sauna, there is a lot to keep everyone entertained after a full day on the slopes.
+Light and contemporary, just 70 metres from the slopes, outdoor hot-tub, games room and a sauna, there is a lot to keep everyone entertained after a full day skiing in Courchevel.
 Ours des Montagnes offers great value for luxury.